min2ha/ukwa-site/content/target/57382/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Foreign policy, defence and development - a future partnership paper

 The UK’s commitment to European security will remain steadfast, and we will seek to agree new arrangements that enable us to sustain close UK-EU cooperation that will allow us to tackle our shared threats.